valentinvieriu/onoff/README.md

 # onoff

-GPIO access and interrupt detection with **Node.js** on Linux boards like the Raspberry Pi Zero, 1, 2, or 3, BeagleBone, or BeagleBone Black.
+GPIO access and interrupt detection with **Node.js** on Linux boards like the Raspberry Pi Zero, 1, 2, or 3, BeagleBone, or BeagleBone Black, CHIP.

 ## Installation